Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Ginzburg-Landau free energy and single-vortex molecule state for neutron superfluids

 The solution of Eq.~\eqref{eq:GL_single_zero} can be obtained by the Nesterov's method with introducing the relaxation time $t$ and the dependence of the order parameter $\psi_m$.
 The time dependences of $\psi_m$ is given by

 After the long time evolution of Eq.~\eqref{eq:Nesterov}, we obtain the solution of Eq.~\eqref{eq:GL_single_zero}.
-We note that Eq.~\eqref{eq:Nesterov} is just one of methods to effectively obtain the solution of Eq.~\eqref{eq:GL_single_zero}.
+We note that Eq.~\eqref{eq:Nesterov} is just one of methods to effectively obtain solutions to Eq.~\eqref{eq:GL_single_zero}.

-Figure~\ref{fig:onevortex} shows numerical solutions for single vortex molecule states \cite{Kobayashi:2022moc} at the temperature $T=0.854 T_{\rm c}$ and the magnetic field $\Vec{B}=0$, $0.5B_{\rm c}\hat{\Vec{z}}$, and $1.3B_{\rm c}\hat{\Vec{z}}$.
+Figure~\ref{fig:onevortex} shows numerical solutions \cite{Kobayashi:2022moc} at the temperature $T=0.854 T_{\rm c}$ and the magnetic field $\Vec{B}=0$, $0.5B_{\rm c}\hat{\Vec{z}}$, and $1.3B_{\rm c}\hat{\Vec{z}}$.
 In any cases, a singly quantized vortex splits into two half-quantized vortices with holes of $|\Psi_{20}|^2$ forming a vortex molecule.
-The fact that isolated half-quantized vortices can topologically exist only in the $D_4$BN state implies that the $D_4$BN order should appear around the vortex core for even for $|\Vec{B}|<B_{\rm c}$ in which the ground states are either UN or $D_2$BN states (Figs.~\ref{fig:onevortex} (a), (b), and (c)).
-In fact, we can confirm that the $D_4$BN order characterized by $\Vec{S}^2 = 0$, $|\Psi_{20}|^2/\rho^2 = 1$, and $|\Psi_{30}|^2/\rho^3 = 0$ appears as one (three) soliton(s) bridging two vortex cores for Fig.~\ref{fig:onevortex} (a) at $\Vec{B}=0$ (Fig.~\ref{fig:onevortex} (b) at $\Vec{B}=0$ and Fig.~\ref{fig:onevortex} (c) at $\Vec{B}=0.5B_{\rm c}\hat{\Vec{z}}$), as can be seen in the plot of $|\Psi_{30}|^2$ locally inducing the $D_4$BN order.
-At $\Vec{B}=1.3 B_{\rm c}\hat{\Vec{z}}$ shown in Fig.~\ref{fig:onevortex} (d), where $D_4$BN state becomes the ground state, two half-quantized vortices also form a vortex molecule bridged by three $D_2$BN solitons characterized by $0 < |\Psi_{30}|^2/\rho^3<1$.
-The cores of the half-quantized vortices are filled by F, C, C, and C orders for Figs.~\ref{fig:onevortex} (a), (b), (c), and (d), respectively.
-At the numerical boundary $r=L$, the order parameters for Figs.~\ref{fig:onevortex} (a), (b), (c), and (d) satisfy Eqs.~\eqref{eq:UN-single-stable}, \eqref{eq:UN-single-metastable}, \eqref{eq:D2BN-single}, and \eqref{eq:D4BN-single}, respectively.
-In particular, the two solutions at $\Vec{B}=0$ shown in Figs.~\ref{fig:onevortex} (a) and (b) correspond to the most stable and metastable ones, respectively.
+The fact that isolated half-quantized vortices can topologically exist only in the $D_4$BN state implies that the $D_4$BN order should appear around the vortex core for even for $|\Vec{B}|<B_{\rm c}$ in which the ground states are either UN or $D_2$BN states [Figs.~\ref{fig:onevortex}(a)--(c)].
+In fact, we can confirm that the $D_4$BN order characterized by $\Vec{S}^2 = 0$, $|\Psi_{20}|^2/\rho^2 = 1$, and $|\Psi_{30}|^2/\rho^3 = 0$ appears as one (three) soliton(s) bridging two vortex cores for Fig.~\ref{fig:onevortex}(a) at $\Vec{B}=0$ [Fig.~\ref{fig:onevortex} (b) at $\Vec{B}=0$ and Fig.~\ref{fig:onevortex} (c) at $\Vec{B}=0.5B_{\rm c}\hat{\Vec{z}}$], as can be seen in the plot of $|\Psi_{30}|^2$ locally inducing the $D_4$BN order.
+At $\Vec{B}=1.3 B_{\rm c}\hat{\Vec{z}}$ shown in Fig.~\ref{fig:onevortex}(d), where $D_4$BN state becomes the ground state, two half-quantized vortices also form a vortex molecule bridged by three $D_2$BN solitons characterized by $0 < |\Psi_{30}|^2/\rho^3<1$.
+The cores of the half-quantized vortices are filled by F, C, C, and C orders for Figs.~\ref{fig:onevortex}(a), \ref{fig:onevortex}(b), \ref{fig:onevortex}(c), and \ref{fig:onevortex}(d), respectively.
+At the numerical boundary $r=L$, the order parameters for Figs.~\ref{fig:onevortex}(a), \ref{fig:onevortex}(b), \ref{fig:onevortex}(c), and \ref{fig:onevortex}(d) satisfy Eqs.~\eqref{eq:UN-single-stable}, \eqref{eq:UN-single-metastable}, \eqref{eq:D2BN-single}, and \eqref{eq:D4BN-single}, respectively.
+In particular, the two solutions at $\Vec{B}=0$ shown in Figs.~\ref{fig:onevortex}(a) and (b) correspond to the most stable and metastable ones, respectively, and the latter was missing in the previous study \cite{Kobayashi:2022moc}.